cwcromwell/docs/GitTutorial.md

 ````
 For more information: https://help.github.com/articles/setting-your-commit-email-address-in-git/

-## 4. Make or choose a local folder and clone the repo
+## 4. Fork the repo you want to work on

-Fork the Repo (Click the Fork button in the upper right hand corner.
+To fork the Repo, click the Fork button in the upper right hand corner.
 Now you have a copy of the repo in your collection.)
 If you need more help, use the GitHub docs: https://help.github.com/articles/fork-a-repo/

+## 5. Make or choose a local folder and clone the repo

+CAUTION: First decide where you want the cloned repo to be saved on you computer.
+Navigate there in the terminal before cloning (use the ``cd `` command).
+Git will create a new folder when you clone, inside whatever folder you have navigated to.

+CAUTION: Be sure to clone from your own GitHub, and not from the original repo that you forked -- you might not be able to push changes back upstream if you choose the wrong repo.

 The HTTPS method is recommended for first-timers.
-Example:
+Here's an example:

 ``git clone https://github.com/YOUR-USERNAME/YOUR-REPOSITORY``

-The instructions are here: https://help.github.com/articles/which-remote-url-should-i-use/#cloning-with-https-urls-recommended
+Most of that command is the HTTPS address of your repository (starting after the second word of the example above).

+To acquire this HTTPS address, press the green *Clone or Download* button on the main page of the repo -- a pop-up window will show the address (be sure that HTTPS method is selected)

+Then enter the command line example shown above, using the copied address.
+After this command executes, you should have a folder with a local clone of the repo.

-Be sure to clone from your GitHub, and not from the WTD repo -- you won't be able to push changes back upstream if you choose the wrong repo.
-Your username should be visible in the address, if you are using the HTTPS method.
+ TIP: Your username should be visible in the address, if you have chosen the HTTPS method, and if you are indeed cloning from your forked version of the repo.

+Additional help with the HTTPS method is here: https://help.github.com/articles/which-remote-url-should-i-use/#cloning-with-https-urls-recommended

-(If you want to use the SSH method, you have to create a key pair, which will take longer, but free you from having to type your password.)
+(If you want to use the SSH method, you have to create a key pair, which will take longer, but free you from having to type your password.
+It's not covered in this tutorial.)

-## 5. Use the website to find a page you'd like to edit.
-(Let's start with small changes.)

-## 6. Navigate through the folder structure in your local Git repo (the copy on your laptop) to find the file.
+## 6. Navigate through the folder structure in your local Git repo and find a file you would like to edit.
+(You can start with small changes like spelling and punctuation.
+Cloning is enough of a challenge for your first run.)

 ## 7. Open and edit the file, using a plain text editor.